 We teach pupils, through our curriculum, the above mentioned principles.
-PSHE and citizenship are taught using a variety of methodologies, particularly Jenny Mosely Circle Time (refer to PSHE and citizenship policy) and these address our ethos and expectations directly.
+PSHE and citizenship are taught using a variety of methodologies and these address our ethos and expectations directly.

 We believe that an appropriately structured curriculum and effective learning contribute to good behaviour.
 Thorough planning for the needs of individual pupils, the active involvement of pupils in their own learning and structured feedback all help to avoid the alienation and disaffection which can lie at the root of poor behaviour.
 It follows that lessons should have clear objectives which are understood by the pupils and differentiated to meet the needs of a range of abilities.
 Marking and record keeping can be used both as a supportive activity, providing feed-back to the pupils on their progress and achievements and as a signal that the pupil's efforts are valued and progress matters.